 This Excel document is part of the company profiles PAC publishes every year at local, regional and worldwide level.

-This short vendor profile provides a quick overview of the local portfolio and performance of ELCA in Switzerland.
+This short vendor profile provides a quick overview of the local portfolio and performance of T-Systems in Spain.

 Atos: Cause for Optimism, Despite the Headlines